During Your Orthodontic Treatment

 - After supper

 - Right before bedtime

 You will also notice that your toothbrush will need to be replaced more frequently due to the wear and tear that braces puts on the bristles of your brush.
 Take your time and try to reach difficult-to-reach spots underneath your archwire.
 After rinsing out with water, be sure to use mouthwash and fluoride treatment during and after your orthodontic treatment.

 Flossing is one of the most neglected aspects of dental care for people of all ages, regardless if they are seeing an orthodontist or not.
-This is unfortunate as it one of the best ways to clean the space between your teeth that a toothbrush has difficulty reaching, which is why we recommend flossing to all of our patients that visit our Reno, Nevada office.
+This is unfortunate as it is one of the best ways to clean the space between your teeth that a toothbrush has difficulty reaching, which is why we recommend flossing to all of our patients that visit our Reno, Sparks, & Carson City area offices.
 Yes, flossing while wearing braces is a bigger time commitment, but flossing every day had big benefits for the health of your teeth & gums.

 Our office provides our patients with reusable floss threaders to help you reach under archwire.
 Take a small piece of floss and thread it through the threader.
 Slide the floss up and down across each tooth, feeling how clean each tooth gets along the way.
 Never put to much force on your archwire when flossing or rush the process.
 After you’ve slowly and carefully flossed between your braces, floss between the rest of your teeth and gums.